Neurofeedback trains the brain like exercise and helps it to learn healthier patterns and rhythms to function more optimally.

 “Jason completed about 25 neurofeedback sessions during the summer between 5th and 6th grade.
 He is now in 6th grade and is much happier.
 He is back at public school.
 No stomach aches, no throwing up.
 He has been back with his previous close friends and goes to birthday parties.
 He joined orchestra and has been learning to play the viola.
 He even decided to run for student council and was excited when he was voted by his peers to be a leader!
 His grades are doing well and he is much happier.
 I credit his success to the neurofeedback sessions and am so grateful we decided to try neurofeedback with Jason.”

-- We’re board certified and have the best equipment to provide the most accurate brain map, resulting in extremely effective neurotherapy treatment.
+- We’re board certified and have the best equipment to provide the most accurate brain map, resulting in extremely effective neurofeedback treatment.

 - We include a 19-point quantitative EEG (QEEG) assessment, or brain map, with every mental health assessment we complete.

-- We will show you your brain map and explain exactly which areas would benefit from neurotherapy.
+- We will show you your brain map and explain exactly which areas would benefit from neurofeedback.

-Please contact us today for a free consultation and to schedule your QEEG.
-We are based in Clinton, Utah, near Ogden.
+Please contact us today for a consultation and to schedule your QEEG.
+We are based in Clearfield, Utah, near Ogden.
 Call 801-855-7999.

 Ready to Start Neurofeedback?